bahamat/cf-primer/slides.md

 If you're not using one of these distros, or if you're using a Solaris or BSD based system you'll need to use processes promises.

-# Ensuring processes are not running; using services
+# Ensuring Processes are Not Running: Using Services

     bundle agent stop_bluetoothd {
       services: